All Episodes

 It will spread.

-They're all close up to Walkers, and that's in every single line.
+They're all close enough to walk shooting, and that's every single line of seen.

-It's actually it's not we're not just looking to get a like a notch to say we got arrested.
+It's actually, we're not just looking to get a notch to say we got arrested.

 We want to do it so we can have an impact.

-All right, we've continue our story, hour two of the Sean Hannity show, James O'Keefe Project Veritas, and some of the tapes that they got this week.
+All right, we continue our story, hour two of the Sean Hannity show, James O'Keefe, Project Veritas, and some of the tapes that they got this week.

-This group that is out there that is uh involved and threatening to do all sorts of things, uh burning down houses and stopping trains and bridges and bureaucracy acid at balls that they'll get into the H V A C system.
+This group that is out there that is involved and threatening to do all sorts of things, burning down houses and stopping trains and bridges and buraric acid at balls that they'll get into the HVAC system.

-And this is a group of people called Disrupt J twenty, the J twenty group, and a lot of things that have been made.
+And this is a group of people called Disrupt J-20, the J-20 group, and a lot of things that have been made.

-Now, uh as soon as we aired the first report, Ryan Grimm, who is the Washington Bureau chief of the Liberal Huffington Post made the claim that there was actually a counter sting operation going on against James O'Keefe and that these things apparently were said for his benefit and an accusation that in fact James O'Keeffe's people were offering money to shut down a bridge.
+Now, as soon as we aired the first report, Ryan Grimm, who is the Washington Bureau chief for the liberal Huffington Post, made the claim that there was actually a counter sting operation going on against James O'Keefe and that these things apparently were said for his benefit and an accusation that, in fact, James O'Keefe's people were offering money to shut down a bridge.

 In other words, inciting people to say these things.

-Uh if you're going to use this acid and get it in the H V A C ducks, or you're gonna try and chain uh cars of trains and you're gonna stop bridges and you're threatening to burn people's homes down.
+If you're going to use this acid and get it in the HVAC ducts, or you're going to try and chain cars of trains and you're going to stop bridges and you're threatening to burn people's homes down.

-And uh they took it very seriously, the Secret Service, the Metro DC police, the FBI all are investigating, apparently.
+The Secret Service, the Metro D.C. police, the FBI, all are investigating, apparently.

-And James uh is very passionate about the fact that they're talking about two very different operations that were going on and that Ryan Grimm is talking about another case.
+And James is very passionate about the fact that they're talking about two very different operations that were going on, and that Ryan Grimm is talking about another case.

 James, why don't you explain it in your own words?